open-atmos/PySDM/paper/paper.md

 ```

 Below is a code snippet demonstrating how to create an aerosol object with defined physiochemical
-  properties and use it to initialize a simulation.
+  properties and use it to initialize super-particle attributes.
 The `aerosol` is used to calculate the total number of superdroplets given a prescribed number per
   mode and then create the builder object.
 The aerosol modes are iterated through to extract `kappa` and define the `kappa times dry volume` attribute.